FOR ALL POSITIONS, ELECTED AND APPOINTED

 Bylaws Article IV, Section 1, Subsection a.
 The president shall preside at all board meetings and shall see that all orders and resolutions of the board of directors are put into effect.
 The president shall supervise headquarters staff and the board of directors in operating the association.

 On a more pragmatic level this means:

-• Appoint, guide and review standing committee chairs, editor and liaisons, and appoint and guide special committees;
+• Appoint, guide and review standing committee chairs, editors and liaisons, and appoint and guide special committees;

-• Coordinate with executive director and board members to communicate reminders of upcoming deadlines with members and share news about organization business;
+• Coordinate with executive director, social media editor and board members to communicate reminders of upcoming deadlines with members and share news about organization business;

 • Oversee JEA finances with input from board members and the executive director;

 • Consult with the executive director on the agenda before each board meeting and general membership meeting, after asking for input from all leaders and members;

 • Attend committee meetings at conventions;

 • Lead negotiations with sponsoring institution and partners.

 Bylaws Article IV, Section 1, Subsection b.
 The vice president shall have such powers and perform such duties as may be assigned by the president and serve as the board’s parliamentarian.
 In the absence or disability of the president, the vice president shall perform the duties and exercise the powers of the president.

 Additionally, the vice president shall:

 • Work with state directors to promote JEA and its programs;

 • Finalize and format information received from board members, committee chairs, liaisons and state directors for the

 • Meet with state directors at each convention to discuss ways to better serve JEA;